arunj123/longan_nano/prj_usb_composite/README.md

 4.  **Interact:**
     - The script will automatically find and connect to the device.
     - It performs an initial full-screen update and then sends only partial updates for changed areas (e.g., the clock changing every minute).
-    - Press the `USER` button on the Longan Nano to cycle through different color themes on the display.
+    - **Note:** Cycling themes by pressing the `USER` button on the Longan Nano is currently not working.

 ### Basic Image Transfer Test